StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 `002B9FC8 0170201E`

 0170201E = fmov s1, #2.375.
-Remember to use the ARMConverter site to obtain 0170201E or similar value.
+Remember to use the [ARMConverter site](https://armconverter.com/) to obtain the 0170201E result or similar result.

-And that's all, now test the mod.
+And that's all.
+Take another look at the template if you've doubts and finally: test your mod.

 If it works and changes the aspect ratio, that would be all, if not, you would have to keep trying offsets and instructions until you find the expected result.